Intuitionistic type theory: Martin-Löf type theories

-Per Martin-Löf constructed several type theories that were published at various times, some of them much later than when the preprints with their description became accessible to the specialists (among others Jean-Yves Girard and Giovanni Sambin).
+Per Martin-Löf constructed several type theories that were published at various times, some of them much later than when the preprints with their description became accessible to specialists (among others Jean-Yves Girard and Giovanni Sambin).
 The list below attempts to list all the theories that have been described in a printed form and to sketch the key features that distinguished them from each other.
 All of these theories had dependent products, dependent sums, disjoint unions, finite types and natural numbers.
 All the theories had the same reduction rules that did not include η-reduction either for dependent products or for dependent sums, except for MLTT79 where the η-reduction for dependent products is added.